Resource Guide

 The Complete Guide to Spreadsheet Server for Yardi

-Spreadsheet Server by insightsoftware connects Excel directly to your Yardi Voyager database, giving finance teams real-time GL balances, job cost data, and operational reporting without leaving the spreadsheet.
-This guide covers everything from initial setup to advanced multi-database configurations.
+Spreadsheet Server by insightsoftware supports Excel-based reporting for Yardi Voyager environments, helping finance teams work with GL balances, job cost data, and operational reports without leaving the spreadsheet.
+This guide covers everything from initial setup planning to advanced multi-source reporting configurations.

-Spreadsheet Server is an Excel add-in by insightsoftware (formerly Global Software) that connects directly to Yardi Voyager's SQL Server database
+• Spreadsheet Server is an Excel add-in by insightsoftware (formerly Global Software) that can be configured for Excel-based reporting from Yardi Voyager data

-BC Solutions has delivered dozens of custom Spreadsheet Server reports for Yardi clients, including multi-database configurations during platform migrations
+• BC Solutions has delivered dozens of custom Spreadsheet Server reports for Yardi clients, including multi-source reporting configurations during platform migrations

 Chapter 1